-History 248.
+History 115.
 The Medieval World.

 Historical survey of medieval Europe from the fall of Rome through the fourteenth century.
 Particular focus on religion and the role of the church throughout the middle ages.
-Use of primary texts and Glencairn Museum's collections.
-Students participate in Glencairn Museum's Medieval Festival.
-3 Credits.
+Extensive use of primary texts and Glencairn Museum's collections.

 History 305.
-Topics in History.
+Topics in History: International Order.